AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 draft = false
 date = 2020-11-09T17:54:11Z
-title = "Efficient filtering with DynamoDB" description = "Implementing an efficient product comments system with DynamoDB" slug = "dynamodb-efficient-filtering" tags = ['aws','dynamodb','data'] categories = []
+title = "Efficient filtering with DynamoDB" description = "An exploration of using data duplication to implement an efficient product comments system on DynamoDB." slug = "dynamodb-efficient-filtering" tags = ['aws','dynamodb','data'] categories = []